UMCarpentries/intro-curriculum-r/paper/paper.md

 The key learning objectives for our curriculum are:

 1. Create clear and informative data visualizations in R, starting with messy data.
-1. Perform version control using the unix shell and git.
+1. Perform version control using the Unix shell and git.
 1. Create reproducible reports using R markdown.
 1. Share code with others on GitHub.